amituttam/notes/docs/networking/http.rst

    * The key derivation differs.

-   * The client can send application data can be sent straight after sending the SSL/TLS Finished message in SSLv3.
+   * The client can send application data can be sent straight after ending the SSL/TLS Finished message in SSLv3.
 In TLSv1, it must wait for the server's Finished message.

    * The list of cipher suites differ (and some of them have been